-• effect: ParameterEffectKind [0..]
+• effect : ParameterEffectKind [0..1]

 Specifies the effect that the owner of the parameter has on values passed in or out of the parameter.

-• isException: Boolean [1..1] = false Tells whether an output parameter may emit a value to the exclusion of the other outputs.
+• isException : Boolean [1..1] =false

+Tells whether an output parameter may emit a value to the exclusion of the other outputs.

-• isStream: Boolean [1..1] = false Tells whether an input parameter may accept values while its behavior is executing, or whether an output parameter post values while the behavior is executing.
+isStream : Boolean [1..1] = false

+Tells whether an input parameter may accept values while its behavior is executing, or whether an output parameter post values while the behavior is executing.

-• parameterSet: ParameterSet [0..]
+parameterSet : ParameterSet [0..\]

 The parameter sets containing the parameter.
 See ParameterSet.

-[1] A parameter cannot be a stream and exception at the same time.

-- [2] An input parameter cannot be an exception. - [3] Reentrant behaviors cannot have stream parameters. - [4] Only in and inout parameters may have a delete effect.
+- [1] A parameter cannot be a stream and exception at the same time. - [2] An input parameter cannot be an exception. - [3] Reentrant behaviors cannot have stream parameters. - [4] Only in and inout parameters may have a delete effect.
 Only out, inout, and return parameters may have a create effect.

 isException applies to output parameters.
 An output posted to an exception excludes outputs from being posted to other data and control outputs of the behavior.
 A token arriving at an exception output parameter of an activity aborts all flows in the activity.
 Any objects previously posted to non-stream outputs never leave the activity.
 Streaming outputs posted before any exception are not affected.
 Use exception parameters on activities only if it is desired to abort all flows in the activity.
 For example, if the same execution of an activity is being used for all its invocations, then multiple streams of tokens will be flowing through the same activity.
 In this case, it is probably not desired to abort all tokens just because one reaches an exception.
-Arrange for separate executions of the activity to use separate executions of the activity when employing exceptions, so tokens from separate executions will not affect each other.
+Arrange for separate invocations of the activity to use separate executions of the activity when employing exceptions, so tokens from separate executions will not affect each other.

-Streaming parameters give an action access to tokens passed from its invoker while the action is executing.
-Values for streaming parameters may arrive anytime during the execution of the action, not just at the beginning.
-Multiple value may arrive on a streaming parameter during a single action execution and be consumed by the action.
-In effect, streaming parameters give an action access to token flows outside of the action while it is executing.
-In addition to the execution rules given at Action, these rules also apply to invoking a behavior with streaming parameters:
+Streaming parameters give a behavior access to values passed from its invoker while the behavior is executing.
+Values for streaming parameters may arrive anytime during the execution of the behavior, not just at the beginning.
+Multiple values may arrive through a streaming input parameter during a single behavior execution, not just at the beginning, and multiple values may be posted to a streaming output parameter during the execution, not just at the end.